João Teixeira de Faria: 60 Minutes Australia

 Faria's first visit to Australia and a 'Live Event' scheduled on 22–24 November 2014 at the Sydney Showground in Sydney Olympic Park garnered much media attention.

 After visiting Faria at his "Casa" in Abadiânia, Brazil, the Australian 60 Minutes television program aired a critical investigative report on 25 October 2014, examining Faria's healing treatment practices, the amount of money being made and raising questions about sexual assault allegations against him.
-The two-part program hosted by reporter Michael Usher was a follow-up to Liz Hayes' 1998 investigation of Faria.
+The two-part program hosted by reporter Michael Usher was a follow-up to Liz Hayes's 1998 investigation of Faria.

 In Part 1 of the follow-up, reporter Michael Usher revealed that a woman declared as cured of breast cancer by a spirit entity channeled by Faria died in 2003.
 A woman in a wheelchair with multiple sclerosis, who in the 1998 report said she visited Faria with the expectation of walking again, didn't feel any effect, is still in a wheelchair, and suffered a deterioration in her condition.
 Her trip to the Casa cost $5,000.
 Usher reported that none of the other people (forty Australians) who made the pilgrimage that Hayes joined for investigation improved.

 Usher's report said that some of the thousands in Faria's audience hope to receive "spiritual surgery" from him.
 In an extended interview, emergency medicine specialist Dr. David Rosengren personally examined and reported these practices as horrendous and barbaric, saying: "… the modern medical world could not condone this behavior in any way whatsoever".
 The possibility of Faria coming to Australia had also concerned the Australian Medical Association.

 In Part 2 of his report, Usher stated that there were two deaths in recent years at the Casa that warranted investigations, but no one was charged.
 He also reported that in 2010, when Faria visited Sedona, Arizona, the police department investigated him because a woman said he took her hands and placed them on his genitals.
 The case never went to court; one of his associates encouraged the woman to drop the allegations.

 The Catholic Church, through its representative Rev. Brian Lucas, issued a televised verbal warning, stating "John of God doesn't have any official affiliation with the Catholic Church".
 He cautioned all to be very skeptical of people seeking publicity with claims of miracles and faith healing, more so when there is a lot of money involved.